eclipse-archived/unide/website/blog/grinding-machine-scenario.md

   the statistical values and the condition are routed to the backend, again in the form of a PPMP Measurement Message.

-- The backend, usually in the cloud, is any component that "speaks unide" and performs meaningful operations on the incoming messages.
+- The backend, usually in the cloud, is any component that "speaks PPMP" and performs meaningful operations on the incoming messages.
 Most frequently it is responsible for storing the arriving data and making it available to apps that want to consume it.
 Common responsibilities of these apps are the